 When speaking of the Sierra de Cuera, we speak of a high plateau, upholstered with meadows and crowned by peaks of easy ascent.
 Brañas abound, some inhabited.
 The flocks or vegas they preside over the ports of Cuera, which have always been destined for cattle grazing.
 Also visible are the traces of mining exploitations that worked until the 70s of the last century.
 It also contains in its limits a great prehistoric wealth, dated in numerous caves and chasms.
 The metallurgical activity around 2000 BC Remains of various phases of the copper transformation process have been located.
 The Cuera served the economy and society of the Bronze Age.
 Nowadays many of its hollows of its southern slope serve for the healing of the popular Cabrales cheese.

 The landscape and ecosystem of Cuera

 Its landscape It is integrated into the network of protected areas of the Principality of Asturias and covers an extensive territory of the East of Asturias.
 Hillsides, forests, valleys and peaks are deployed throughout five municipalities of this region: Cabrales, Llanes, Peñamellera Alta, Peñamellera Baja and Ribadedeva.
-A total of 40 kilometers in length that begin in the environs of the river Sella by the West and continue to scarce distance of the sea, finalizing in the Eastern end of the Principality, next to the Deva river.
+A total of 40 kilometers long that begin in the environs of the river Sella by the West and continue to scarce distance of the sea, finalizing in the Eastern end of the Principality, next to the Deva river.